JoshuaReadman/AlPHA-Pursuit/README.md

 A car chase game where the goal is to survive as long as possible.

 //CURRENT BUILD
-currently only the player model and camera are the only objects added. road will loop forever by deleting the roads behind the player and adding them to the front.
+currently only the player model and camera are the objects added. road will loop forever by deleting the roads behind the player and adding them to the front.

 //TO-BE ADDED